Breast cancer survivor offers wisdom at Faulkner satellite center

 In the early days after diagnosis, we asked our doctors how Charlie got this disease.
 They said: Bad luck.
 Well, since that day, we have been very lucky and I try very hard to concentrate on that.
 Charlie is lucky because acute lymphoblastic leukemia (ALL) is the most common form of childhood cancer, so it gets a lot of attention and money.
 What about the children who have rare forms of cancer that don't get the same funding and attention?
 More than ever we are dedicated to the Jimmy Fund and Dana-Farber and all of the fabulous people who work there.
 We will continue to help raise money for them and work with them to help make cancer history.

 Once while watching the Boston Marathon I thought, how cool to be an elite runner, leading the pack.
 Then I realized that Mike and I are part of an elite group of caregivers who run marathons every day in order to save our children.

 Throughout this ordeal people asked us, "How do you do it?
 How do you keep moving forward and keep everything straight?"
 We didn't have a choice.
 Like most parents, we will do anything to save our children.
 It helps to have a great partner and a support group of friends and family.

 Here are some tips for others in our shoes:

 We were a family of five who took a turn we didn't expect.
 We'll never know where the other road would have gone, because we took this one.
 We met people who enriched our lives in ways we never could have imagined – caregivers, experts, and other families.
 As a family we love each other more, because we almost lost one of us.

-Find out more about support programs and other resources for children and their families at Dana-Farber/Children's Hospital Cancer Center:
+Find out more about support programs and other resources for children and their families at Dana-Farber/Boston Children's Cancer and Blood Disorders Center: